drts01/notes/stackedit/star.md

 * Situation:
    A more secure and faster way to propagate secrets was required.
 The proposed solution would meet this objective, but continued to fall short of best practices and a proper implementation.
 * Task:
-   As an engineer on the team to provision infrastructure, my role included contributing to the design decision.
+   As an engineer on the team to provision infrastructure, my role included designing and maintain services related to provisioning.
 * Action:

 * Result: